 - A claim under the MSP Warranty must first be approved in writing by Sophos, including the preapproval of qualified vendor(s) selected to remediate a Breach Incident and the costs to be paid for such services.
 Sophos reserves the right at its sole discretion to exclude the use of a competitor of Sophos.

 - MSP shall reasonably cooperate with Sophos in the investigation of the Breach Incident and MSP Warranty claim, and shall ensure that its Beneficiary does the same.

-- MSP will, within 72 hours of a Breach Incident, state their intent to claim under this MSP Warranty by providing a written request to Sophos at firstname.lastname@example.org to commence the approval process for the claim.
+- MSP will, within five days of a Breach Incident, state their intent to claim under this MSP Warranty by providing a written request to Sophos at firstname.lastname@example.org to commence the approval process for the claim.
 MSP acknowledges that a Beneficiary shall have no right to file a claim under this MSP Warranty program, and any claims submitted by a Beneficiary shall be void.

 - Within 15 days from the Breach Incident, MSP must submit full claim details via www.sophos.com/claim.
 All invoices for costs incurred by MSP must be submitted to Sophos within 2 months of the Breach Incident.